 Dial Before You Dig is not just a suggestion; it is a full service denoting exactly what you should do before you start digging.
 Once it was just a suggestion, but since 2010, it has become the law in NSW.

-Dial Before You Dig is a service that allows excavators and other diggers to receive information on buried lines.
+Dial Before You Dig is a service that allows excavators and other diggers to receive information on buried lines in order to locate underground utilities.
 That information can come in the form of plans or other documentation that denotes where lines are buried.
 The service can also provide instructions on how best to dig around those lines.

 Even using a service like Dial Before You Dig will not expose all possible underground lines.
 You will still have to figure out exactly where lines are located on a property.
 There are various ways to go about doing this.

 Potholing – Also known as hydro or vacuum.
 This non-destructive location technology uses water or air to break up the ground and suction it to expose what is underneath.

 GPR – Ground-penetrating radar is a non-destructive technology that can detect objects in the ground.
 It works by sending radio waves into the ground and then noting where those waves bounce back off a buried object.

 Concrete x-ray –Much like GPR but provides higher resolution images, making it easier to identify exactly what kind of structure is underground.

 Electromagnetic utility locating – This method uses electromagnetic frequencies to locate conductive material, as in from pipes.

 Utility location services – You can always hire a service to locate buried utilities for you.
 There are many of them out there, and they are adept at using many of the available methods to find said utilities.